carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 We will use a subset of the images and follow the workflow in a [T cell classification study](https://doi.org/10.1002/jbio.201960050).

+_Comment: Restructure to be like slides, add 2-3 examples, ask questions about what we think the labels are (show of hands)_

 ### Machine learning methods

-The goal of this study is to develop a method to classify T cell activation stage (activated vs. quiescent).
+The goal of this study is to develop a method to classify T cell activation state (activated vs. quiescent).

 ### ml4bio software setup